clearwater/octopress/content/post/2017-04-29-switecx25-quad-driver-support.markdown

 The AX1201728SG looks very promising.
 It's a bit of a nuisance to deal with surface mount devices if you aren't set up for it, but not insurmountable.

-Below is a video showing how smooth the motion is with microstepping.
+The microstepping is really smooth.
+Below is a video showing how smooth.
-To get the slow needle turnaround in the video I used a very exaggerated acceleration table to keep the needle in the slow range for longer.
-With the default table it still goes very fast.
+I used a very exaggerated acceleration table to keep the needle in the slow range for longer.

 {{< youtube YJIwiru_kk4 >}}